jlittman28/Pewlett-Hackard-Analysis/README.md

 * Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

-  No, there are not enough qualified retirment-ready employees in the respective departments to mentor the next generation of Pewlett Hackard employees.
+  No, there are not enough qualified retirement-ready employees in the respective departments to mentor the next generation of Pewlett-Hackard employees.
 The mentor elibigility group pales in comparison to the total population of retirement eligible employees.

   ![image](https://user-images.githubusercontent.com/85204128/127522989-5affc92e-fcbf-4c44-a3cf-b12f03f75f6e.png)